malloc-nbytes/ocaml-xtralib/README.md

 # ocaml-xtralib
-Extra functions that I use that would be nice in the normal stdlib of OCaml.
+Extra functions and wrappers that would be nice in the normal stdlib of OCaml.